kai-is-coding/quickdraw-backend-with-cookies/README.md

 ```
 , this channel is stream_from `room_#{params[:playroom]}`, which is defined in frontend when the ActionCable is generated.
 There are also few different methods in this channel to handel different data transforming in ActionCable.

-## Existing bugs
-The existing bugs are timer.
-When user run out time, the timer should start again.
-But it is not working correctly and needs to be fixed.
-Also, some layout issues need to be fixed as well.
-## Roadmap
-The next step for this project is adding some other features, such as loading page, automatically starting game when playroom is full.
 ## Authors and acknowledgement
 I would like to thank my instructors, Luke Hammer, Josh Parry and Ana Silva who is helping me get through the entire project.
 Also, I would like the authors of this article https://medium.com/how-i-get-it/react-with-rails-user-authentication-8977e98762f2.